When to Refresh Your Operations Center

 Danny Sasseville, Vice President of Project Engineering at Constant Technologies, had some tips for how to determine if your technology might be in need of an update.
 “With how quickly technology changes,” said Sasseville, “it can be hard for an operation center manager to know the best time to upgrade systems.
 Display technology can be daunting, and it seems as if there is something new every week.”
 To help determine whether you need to refresh your operations center, Sasseville recommends considering the following major elements.

 It is important to consider the operating system used in your command center’s display wall processor and the life of its support.
 For example, processors running Microsoft Windows 7 will no longer have operating system support from Microsoft come January 2020.
 Your display wall processor and its available operating system support should plan an integral part in your upgrade plan.

 Resolution and Aspect Ratio

 The quality of your mission critical video wall display and the quality it can support reveal a lot of information about how up-to-date your operations center technology is.
 Older display wall technologies do not support higher resolutions.
 Many operators are moving to 4K desktop monitors, and those systems then have to be reduced to 1080p to be shown on the data display wall if the visualization technology is incompatible with higher resolutions.
-Another element of display quality to keep in mind is aspect ratio, such as if your display is showing 16:9 content with letter boxing, it is time to update.
+Another element to keep in mind is aspect ratio.
+For example, if your display is showing 16:9 content with letter boxing, it is time to update.

 Digital Versus Analog